10 Things you might Wonder about when Visiting Lisbon for the First Time

 Viewpoints, or miradouros, give you the best view of Libson’s cityscape.

 You’ll need some time to discover all of them as there are plenty.
 The best sunset pictures are taken from a miradouro.

 6. Street decoration

 Lisbon’s streets are the most cheerful streets we ever saw.
-Especially when walking in the upper districts of Alfama and Bairro Alto look around.
-The colorful flags, lanterns and lampions contribute to the unique Lisbon ambience.
+Especially when walking in the upper districts of Alfama and Bairro Alto you will not be able to avoid street decoration.
+The colorful flags, lanterns and lampoons contribute to the unique Lisbon ambiance.

 7. A river that looks like the sea

 Lisbon’s Tejo (Tagus) is often mistaken for the sea because it’s tremendously wide.
 It even has its own beach and beach promenade.
 If you cycle along the course of the river, you’ll end up at the real sea.
 Carcavelos is the nearest beach.